MileHacker Logo

 Cycling & Land Wildlife

-• Land Wildlife: Observation is still restricted, mainly geckos and numerous types of birds.
+• Land Wildlife: Observation remains limited, mainly geckos and numerous types of birds.

-• Guided Tours Of the island: Jeep tours navigate the island's interior, offering land-based exploration.
+• Guided Island Excursions: Jeep tours navigate the island's interior, offering land-based exploration.

 Important Drone Usage Warning

 Be aware of local regulations for drone use.
-Consult your resort for specific rules regarding drone operation on the property and around protected areas.
+Consult your vacation spot for certain rules regarding drone operation on the property and around protected areas.

 Cultural Immersion